Purdue-CS193/homework-0-Firefoy/index.md

-# Welcome to the awesome page from Adarsh Narayanan
+# Adarsh Narayanan's first CS193 homework!
 ## Assignment for CS-193
 ### Assignment: What do you like about this class?